cloudwego/cloudwego.github.io/content/en/blog/news/open_source_volo/index.md

 ![image](/img/blog/opensource_volo/1.png)

 Thanks to the use of Rust's GAT feature, they address the lifecycle challenges associated with returning asynchronous Futures.
-Additionally, if `type_alias_impl_trait` is used , the effect will be better.
+Additionally, if `impl_trait_in_assoc_type` is used , the effect will be better.
 For example, the following methods can be used to implement Timeout:
 ![image](/img/blog/opensource_volo/2.png)

 ### Easy to use